The Lord He is One

 One another?
 Self-centered shepherds?
 Or the voice and direction of the Good Shepherd?

 Our challenge is to avoid the mistake of the sheep who blindly followed one another over a cliff.
 We must make it our daily purpose to ask ourselves: Am I listening for the voice of the Good Shepherd?
 Am I following Him?
 Follow Christ, not the crowd.

 Second Part of the Shema

-It would uncomplicate many things in life if the one and only person we desired to please was Him.
+It would uncomplicate many things in life if the one and only person we desired to please were God.

-This agrees with the second portion of the "Shema"
+This thought agrees with the second portion of the "Shema."